-Thousands of travellers go overseas every year on a working holiday adventure.
+Travel insurance for travellers on a working holiday

-Fast Cover’s Working Holiday Travel Insurance provides cover from one day up to one year initially, with the option of extending your policy up to two years if you're having too much fun overseas or want to keep travelling.
+Fast Cover’s working holiday travel insurance provides cover from one day up to one year initially, with the option of extending your policy up to two years if you're having too much fun overseas or want to keep working and travelling!

 If you're a digital nomad or business traveller, working internationally is probably a regular part of your job.
-Otherwise, perhaps you just want to add impressive skills and experience to your resume by getting a job, internship, or volunteering overseas.
+Otherwise, perhaps you just want to experience living and working in a different country, or add impressive skills to your resume by getting a job, internship, or volunteering overseas.

 Regardless of the type of work you’ll be doing, you can be covered.
-This includes office work teaching, nursing, trades, hospitality, retail work and also volunteer work.
-You’ll be covered for both the times that you’re travelling and for when you’re working.
+This includes office work, teaching, nursing, trades, hospitality, retail, conservation, farm work and also volunteering.

-- A backpacker who plans to pick up work while travelling
+- A backpacker who plans to pick up odd jobs here and there while travelling

 - Working remotely on your own business while travelling